-Usually, around this time of year we get a lot of inquires from athletes about whether they should start our program because they have a race coming up.
+Usually, around this time of year we get a lot of inquires from athletes about what to do the day before a triathlon race and whether they should start our program because they have a race coming up.
 “Is it even worth trying to change my bad habit?”
 He might say.
 “I know I am a bad swimmer but I am afraid to change anything too much.”
 It is an interesting dilemma.

 Obviously, I have to give the disclaimer, “it depends.”
 It depends on how close the athlete is to the race, how much improvement the athlete’s form needs, and of course the race’s distance.

 You cannot change your swim stroke overnight nor are you going to become Andy Potts after watching a few videos and doing a few drills, so trying to change your strokes when you have five to four weeks or less before your race, would be foolish.

 That is not to say that you cannot focus on things meaning as you swim, you are thinking about pulling with a higher elbow, keeping a neutral neck, or widening your pull.
 However, I would not divert your time in the pool away from your regular training plan to do exclusively drills; it will only hurt your fitness, which is the primary focus in the final weeks leading up to a race.